 You will be transferred back to town after northern lights viewing.

-Join one of our select Northern Lights and Winter Nights Enthusiast adventures to guarantee your seat today.
+Join one of our select Northern Lights and Winter Nights Enthusiast adventures that includes RAW:churchill.

 Have a large group?

 Inquire about booking an entire seating for your group.